 - a.
-The Upstream segment activities include acquisition, development and production of natural gas and oil reserves on properties within the United States; - b.
-The Gas Gathering segment partners with two other companies to operate a natural gas gathering system; and - c.
-The Corporate segment activities include corporate listing and governance functions of the Company.
+The Upstream segment activities include acquisition, development and production of natural gas and oil reserves on properties within the United States and Canada; and - b.
+The Gas Gathering segment partners with two other companies to operate a natural gas gathering system.